ShatrovOA/dtFFT/docs/usage.rst

 To fully release all memory resources allocated by ``dtFFT`` for a plan, the plan must be explicitly destroyed.
 This ensures that all internal buffers and resources associated with the plan are freed.

 .. note::
-   If buffers were allocated using :f:func:`mem_alloc`, they must be deallocated with :f:func:`mem_free` *before* calling the destroy method.
+  If buffers were allocated using :f:func:`mem_alloc`, they must be deallocated with :f:func:`mem_free` **before** destroying the plan.
 Failing to do so may result in memory leaks or undefined behavior.

 Example
 -------